Laser Ranging

 This year, Lumispot Tech has launched a product perfectly suited for application in the TOF LIDAR detection field, an 8-in-1 LiDAR light source.
 Click to learn more if you are interested

-Laser Ranging Module
+Laser Range Finder Module

 This product series primarily focuses on a human eye-safe laser ranging module developed based on the 1535nm erbium-doped glass lasers and 1570nm 20km Rangefinder Module, which are categorized as Class 1 eye-safety standard products.
 Within this series, you'll find laser rangefinder components from 2.5km to 20km with compact size, lightweight build, exceptional anti-interference properties, and efficient mass production capabilities.
 They are highly versatile, finding applications in laser ranging, LIDAR technology, and communication systems.